 Playlist uses Zendesk’s OAuth authorization flow, which requires you to explicitly grant API access to your Zendesk account.
 Here is a summary of the authorization flow:

-- A window pops up, describing the scope of access that will be granted to Playlist and prompting the admin for confirmation
+- A window pops up, describing the scope of access that will be granted to Playlist.

-- Once authorized, our server generates and signs a JSON Web Token (JWT) to identify your account
+- If admin authorizes, our server generates a token to identify your account.

-- This JWT serves as your session and is stored as a hidden, secure setting within the app.
+- The token is stored as a hidden, secure setting in Zendesk.

-The app (Zendesk iframe) will then use the secure flag to include the JWT along with each subsequent request to our services.
-With the secure flag, communication between Zendesk and our services is server to server, so the JWT is never exposed to clients.
+The app (Playlist iframe in Zendesk) will then use the secure: true parameter to include the token along with each request to our endpoints.
+With the secure parameter, communication between Zendesk and our endpoints is always server to server.
+The token is never exposed to clients or end-users.

-When our service receives a request, it will decode the JWT to validate the user’s identity.
-If we are unable to decode the JWT (i.e. due to it being tampered), the request is automatically rejected.
-If we are able to successfully decode the JWT, the user is authorized and the request is carried out.
+When our endpoint receives a request, it will verify the token to validate the user’s identity.
+If we are able to verify the token, the user is authorized and the request is carried out.
 Otherwise, the request is rejected.